 What is acupuncture and how does it work?
 Here is some information that I hope you will find both informative and very interesting.

-Acupuncture is part of the holistic system of medicine known as Traditional Chinese Medicine (TCM).
+Classical acupuncture is part of the holistic system of medicine known as Traditional Chinese Medicine (TCM).
 It has been used in China for the past 3000 years and is now widely practiced throughout the world.
 It is used to diagnose and treat illness, prevent disease and improve well-being.

 As a neuropuncturist, I look at acupuncture from a biomedical viewpoint.
 When an acupuncture needle is inserted into a designated point on the body and mechanical or electrical stimulation is delivered, various neural and neuroactive components are activated(1)

 Neuropuncture is a unique acupuncture system developed by Dr. Michael Corradino (USA).
 It incorporates research on the neurophysiological mechanisms of acupuncture and combines that with research on the effect of electrical acupuncture on specific neural pathways and receptors, and on the substances/chemicals such as nerve growth factors, histamines, and white blood cells that are released into the muscles or at sites of trauma.
 In January 2020, I was certified by Dr. Corradino as a neuropuncturist, one of only 5 in the world at that point in time.

 Dr. Corradino says “Applying western medical sciences to the classical TCM module does not subtract from the efficacy of the “traditional” acupuncture system, it only amplifies and further explains the unique, powerful neuromodulating effects that can be scientifically understood, and harnessed by Neuropuncture’s techniques.
 From depolarizing affected nerves, targeting specific receptors for the release of specific neuropeptides, to regulating dysfunctional autonomic reflexes.”
 (2)

 An example of stimulating a specific nerve is vagal nerve stimulation.